bradhowes/AUv3Template/README.md

 % auval -v aufx flng BRay
 ```

-Here `flng` is the unique component subtype for my [SimplyFlange](https://github.com/bradhowes/SimplyFlange)
+Here `flng` is the unique component subtype for my [SimplyFlange](https://github.com/bradhowes/SimplyFlange) effect and
-effect and `BRay` is my own manufacturer ID.
+`BRay` is my own manufacturer ID.
 You should use your own values that you put in
 [Configuration/Common.xcconfig](Configuration/Common.xcconfig).

-# Generating a new AUv3 Project
+# Generating a New AUv3 Project

 Note that this **is** a template, and as such it may not successfully run when compiled.
 The best bet is to use the
 Python3 [build.py](scripts/build.py) script to create a new project from the template.
 To do so, fire up a terminal
 shell and go into the _AUV3Template_ directory.
 The script takes two arguments:

 - the name of the new project
-- the _subtype_ of the effect
+- the 4-character _subtype_ of the effect

 You would run it like this: